Nepal Trekking - What to Pack

 Isotonic Powder - Trekking up mountains is tough and your body will need to replace your electrolytes.
 Isotonic powder is perfect for this and will increase your energy levels rapidly.
 Here are some Isotonic powdered drinks we recommend.

-Suncream / Lip balm - Suncream and lip balm for obvious reasons - please make sure your sunscreen is at least 30 SPF.
+Suncream / Lip balm - Suncream and lip balm for obvious reasons. - Make sure your sunscreen is at least 30 SPF.

 Baby wipes - Water can be hard to find sometimes, wet wipes provide a quick and easy way to clean.